SFDC-Assets/sfconnect/README.md

 # Salesforce Connect

-This project shows how to show to use Salesforce Connect (External Objects) to integrate data into Salesforce without importing it.
-This demo, along with many other Salesforce Platform demos, are available at <https://www.platformdemos.com>, where you can:
+This project shows how to use Salesforce Connect (External Objects) to integrate data into Salesforce without importing it.

+You can find this demo on <https://www.platformdemos.com>, where you can:

 - Watch a video of this demo (3 minutes or less).
 - Spin up your own instance of the demo in a free scratch org.